argus-authz/argus-robot-testsuite/README.md

    * Different user mapping scenarios
    * Configuration parameters

+Test cases are classified in two type:

+  * local: must be executed on the same host where Argus services run and they require root privileges to run.
+  * remote: can be run from external host, because they interact with Argus endpoints.

 ## Configuration
 The testsuite needs some Linux tools for run properly:
  * EPEL repo